hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 + Petr Špaček
 + Paul Vixie

-# Github Version of this document
+# Github Version of This Document

 While this document is under development, it can be viewed, tracked, issued, pushed with PRs, ... here: